spacedsweden/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 ---
 All Business initiated conversations via the Sinch WhatsApp Business API must start with an “Opt-In” by the user.
 This can be collected through any third party channel.
 For example in an SMS message, In-Line with a Web Form, in an Email, or even via a deep-link in print media.

-You can record a [opt-in](doc:whatsapp-opt-in-and-outs#section-opt-in-endpoint) by the API call described below and once the “Opt-In” is recorded you’ll be able to message that customer via the Sinch WhatsApp Business API.
+You can record a [opt-in endpoint](doc:whatsapp-opt-in-and-outs#section-opt-in-endpoint) by the API call described below and once the “Opt-In” is recorded you’ll be able to message that customer via the Sinch WhatsApp Business API.

 Businesses must provide a method by which customers may opt-out of receiving future messages from your organization.
-The [opt-out-endpoint](doc:whatsapp-opt-in-and-outs#section-opt-out) should be handled using the API call below.
+The [opt-out endpoint](doc:whatsapp-opt-in-and-outs#section-opt-out-endpoint) should be handled using the API call below.

 ## Opt-In endpoint